charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ```

-The two comparison viewer DIVs at the bottom of the demonstration page is shown below:
+The two comparison viewer DIVs at the bottom of the demonstration page are shown below:

 ```